newrelic/helm-charts/charts/job-manager/README.md

 ## Chart Details

 This chart deploys the New Relic Job Manager for Kubernetes-based Location Deployment Configuration.
-It orchestrates workloads using K8s native features for deployment, scaling, and observability, following the architecture described in the CDD: Job Manager Service With Sidecar Using K8's.
+It orchestrates workloads using K8s native features for deployment, scaling, and observability.

 **Note:** This chart does NOT include ping-runtime.
 It only supports node-api-runtime and node-browser-runtime for job execution.